New England Grassroots Winning on the National Stage

 Mass Elite went out to Las Vegas and won the Bigfoot XL circuit in their first year competing out there.
 Notable perfomances by Cooper Galdenzi, Odin MalzAndrew Stenstream, and Zaza Francouer as the rest of the group was also a huge part of their success this past weekend.

-Some of New England’s biggest names of the summer showed out at Peach Jam last week.
+Some of New England’s biggest names showed out at Peach Jam last week.
 AJ Dybantsa continues to prove why he is the best player in his class, as the Brockton native led the 17U division in scoring with 25.8ppg on 46.6% from the field and walked away with more high major offers.
 Newport Maine native Cooper Flagg also turned heads finishing with 25.4ppg, 13.0rpg and 6.9bpg.
 Both players rose up the ranks in New England and have since taken their talents elsewhere for the high school season while still playing with their hometown squads for their grassroots play.

 For the first time ever, arguably two of the top Peach Jam performers are both from New England.
 Many more of the region’s natives continue to ascend on the scholarship radar, and the grassroots teams displayed this on the national level.